xytis/GURPS/Campaigns/Ravnica/pc_shinigami.md

 the sun was slowly rising above the horizon.
 Suddenly she heard a commotion behind a ruined chapel:

---"Man goes crey?"- something shouted. -"Speak po not det kahl!"
+--"Duun huun daagaan?"- something shouted. -"Taash or daan mech o!"

 --"Wis'd zlyxuk.
 Xy likx as jxulx."- she replied in Abbysal, having no idea what was told to her.

---"Caatal?
-Nie, nie, nie caatal!"- another phrase echoed from the large broken walls.
+--"Draalkuuc?
+Khruun, khruun, khruun draalkuuc!"- another phrase echoed from the large broken walls.

 Three goblins appeared from behind the corner: